lamsremi/PyNeuralNet/README.md

 $ git clone https://github.com/lamsremi/pyNeuralNet.git
 ```

-Then install the requirements in your environment or in a virtual one :
+Then install the requirements in your local environment or in a virtual one that was previously created :

 ```
 $ pip install -r requirements.txt